microsoft/MSLab/Scenarios/S2D and Direct Connectivity/readme.md

 ## Lab

-Notice 6 NICs present in VMs config (note: in Hyper-V you can have up to 8 NICs).
+Notice 6 NICs present in VMs config.
+For this lab, use [Labconfig.ps1](Labconfig.ps1).
+You can modify it to any number of VMs (3-8 or whatever still makes sense) with appropriate number of vNICs (n-1+2, where n is number of servers).
+In Scenario just modify $servers variable.
+There rest is universal.

 ![](Screenshots/VMs.png)